shagu/pfUI/README.md

 Installation:

 Use the Green Code Button to the top right and download the zip file.
 Extrace the file into your wow/interface/addons folder and rename it to Pfui (remove the -master).
 If you already have PFui installed overwrite the existing folder, saved configuations wont be affected by this.
+Note: at the moment the mod extension only works with the English Game Client.

 Changelog (v.05)